PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 # Classic module translation system

 The classic translation system is a heritage from previous versions of PrestaShop and provides retrocompatibility with PrestaShop 1.6.
-If you plan on supporting only versions 1.7.6 and up, consider using the [New translation system]({{< ref "new-system.md" >}}).
+If you plan on supporting only versions 1.7.6 and up, consider using the [New translation system][new-translation-system].

 {{% notice note %}}
 **Native modules work differently**